drewww/breach/docs/plan.md

 Make some basic animations.
 An overlay animations file can store this.

 1. Make a text crawl animation.
 Takes x, y, string, duration OR delay.
 Animates it in. (learn option parameters for this).
 1. Make a text flash animation?
-This may be trivial but good to standardize in one place.
+This may be trivial but good to standardize in one place. (how would it end in ON mode? if we wanted a flicker->on, and/or flicker->off)
+   What is this exactly?
+Takes string, fg,  bg, location, flash frequency, flash count?
+1. Animate + fade animation.
+Like a health loss notice. -1, -2, etc. Float multiple tiles up.

 # Scenes